 This project was really coming together.
 So we started putting some things in place and seeing how they were going to work together.

-There were no pre-drilled holes in the the wall panels, the aluminum framing, or even the backs of the cabinets for routing cables.
+I mean, no pre-drilled holes in the the wall panels, the aluminum framing, or even the backs of the cabinets, for routing cables.

 Apparently, nobody at IKEA asked the question, “How is someone going to get wires from the front of a wall panel to the inside of the cabinet”

 We had to ask those questions and the answer was “Fire up the drill.”

 Make holes in cabinets for routing cables between components….DONE.
 (Top hole for power, and bottom hole for signals BTW.)

 We also had to move the speaker wire box down because the cabinet pushed against the wall and would hit the box where we had originally installed it.
 The wires were moved down and the top hole was covered by a plate.

 Make holes in shelves for extra cabling to tuck in when cabinets are flush against wall…DONE.

 Make holes in metal framing with a just-wide-enough hole saw bit…DONE.